 Help Crush Wildlife Trafficking and Stamp Out Extinction

-Stamp sales stopped on December 31, 2013 and it is recommended in the National Strategy unveiled by the White House that it should be reauthorized.
+Stamp sales stopped on December 31, 2013 and it is recommended in the National Strategy that it should be reauthorized.

 Why Crush Ivory?

-On Thursday, November 14, 2013, the U.S. Fish and Wildlife Service destroyed some six tons of elephant ivory seized over the years by its special agents and wildlife inspectors in connection with violations of U.S. wildlife laws and treaties.
+On November 14, 2013, the U.S. Fish and Wildlife Service destroyed six tons of elephant ivory seized over the years by its special agents and wildlife inspectors in connection with violations of U.S. wildlife laws and treaties.
+Since that time, the courts have ordered the forfeiture of another full ton based on Service investigations of ivory trafficking.

 |Frequently Asked Questions|